About Us...

 Outside of the regular monthly meetings ASFC is involved in performances at festivals and community events, and stages its own annual concert.

-The club also organises specialist workshops with visiting instructors.
+The club also organises specialist workshops with visiting guest players.

 So...